 Five Ways to Improve Heart Health

-Help your employees improve their heart health by encourage these five changes.
+Help your employees improve their heart health by encouraging these five changes.

 - Quit smoking.
 According to the CDC, 37 million U.S. adults smoke.
 This increases their risk of heart disease as well as other serious health problems.
 Tobacco cessation programs can help workers quit the habit and lead healthier, happier lives.